gauravbadade/Devops-practices/README.md

+## Project Page URL
-You can access the project page at: [Project Page URL]:- [ https://github.com/gauravbadade/Devops-practices.git]
+You can access the project page at: [Project Page URL]:- ( https://github.com/gauravbadade/Devops-practices.git)

 How to Use the Script